workfloworchestrator/orchestrator-core/docs/workshops/beginner/modify-user.md

 # Modify User workflow

-The modify `User` workflow is also very simular to the modify `UserGroup` workflow, except for the different set of resource types that can be changed.
+The modify `User` workflow is also very similar to the modify `UserGroup` workflow, except for the different set of resource types that can be changed.
 This workflow uses the following steps: